 In the 18th century, William Seward, the first Methodist martyr, certainly visited America, but possibly not with the intention of staying and, in his will, stated that he wanted his daughter, Grace, to be educated in Georgia under George Whitefield and then to proceed to Pennsylvania, but there are doubts as to whether this ever happened.

 Emigration did take place to other places in America, but nothing like the scale of that witnessed in small-town Auburn.
 The following is a list of people known to have emigrated.
 The following people are known to have left Badsey or Wickhamford to settle in America.
-Information has been obtained from Badsey parish records, census returns and records on Ancestry and Findmypast.
+Information has been obtained from Badsey parish records, census returns and records on Ancestry, Findmypast and Newspapers.com.